HoutzC/NPS-Discover/README.md

 A fully functional powerbi report that collects data from the National Park Service (NPS) providing insights into visitation and economic trends of national park resources over the past 20 years.

 # Description
 This project was developed based on my passion for parks and outdoor recreation.
-Once I stumbled across the large amount of public data the NPS has collected over the years I saw an opportunity to further develop my skills and understanding of data engineering by applying a variety of tools and resources to see what I could do with the data.
+Once I stumbled across the large amount of public data the NPS had collected over the years I saw an opportunity to further develop my skills and understanding of data engineering by applying a variety of tools and resources to see what I could do with the data.

 As this is is an exhibition, the project was intentionally designed to be overly complex by incorporating a variety of tools and expertise that may not necessarily be required (cloud storage, novypro publishing, etc.)